milospav7/react-filterify/README.md

 - `DropdownFilter`: filter in form of dropdown, supporting both multiselect and singleselect modes
 - `TextFilter`: filter in form of input field, with proper debounce, supporting multiple operators inherent in text manipulation
 - `NumericFilter`: filter in form of input field, with proper debounce, supporting multiple operators inherent in numbers manipulation
+- `DatetimeFilter`: filter in form of datetime selector field
 - `ButtonGroupFilter`: filter in form of button group, supporting both multiselect and singleselect modes
 - `BooleanFilter`: filter in form of dropdown(Yes/No options)

+All generic components have well structured API, with a set of common props related with configuration of property which filter should be bound with, and with set of props related with styling components.
+All this results in an imperceptible difference, from the code level, when using any generic component.